 But some of my favorite things to make in the pot are those things that would have taken ages to simmer on the stove – like mole – which is absolutely incredible.

-Having red chile sauce on hand at home is essential – for those days that you make dinner in a hurry with track practice scheduled… or days when family call you and mention that they are flying in a few short hours from now.
+Having red chile sauce on hand at home is essential – for those days that you make dinner in a hurry with track practice scheduled… or days when you have family or friends show up unexpectedly to stay for a week.
+Because that has happened.
+Many times.
+(And always leaves me to say.. why me?!)

 You need that sauce to save the day.